Feyerabend/vm/jvm1/README.md

 ## jvm1

-To amend problems with different implementations of virtual machines, a specification would be helpful.
-On the other hane, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and voluminous.[^javaspec] However, stripping some details it might enlighten the reader/coder of how a reasonable modern virtual machine works in principal.
+To amend problems with different implementations of virtual machines, a *specification* would be helpful.
+On the other hand, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and voluminous.[^javaspec] However, stripping some details it might enlighten the reader/coder of how a reasonable modern virtual machine works in principal.